Heuristics for $p$-class towers of imaginary quadratic fields, with an Appendix by Jonathan Blackhurst: Introduction

-For an imaginary quadratic field $K$, we let $A_K$ be the $p$-Sylow subgroup of the ideal class group of $K$.
-If we allow $K$ to vary over all imaginary quadratic fields, ordered according to increasing absolute value of the discriminant $d_K$, the groups $A_K$ fluctuate with no immediately apparent rhyme or reason, but regarding their cumulative behavior, Cohen and Lenstra asked what can be said about the frequency with which a given group would occur as $A_K$ for some $K$.
+For an algebraic number field $K$, we let $A_K$ be the $p$-Sylow subgroup of its ideal class group.
+If we allow $K$ to vary over all imaginary quadratic fields, ordered according to increasing absolute value of the discriminant $d_K$, the groups $A_K$ fluctuate with no immediately apparent rhyme or reason.
+When Cohen and Lenstra investigated their \emph{cumulative} behavior, however, they found a surprising pattern.
+Namely, they asked what can be said about the frequency with which a given group would occur as $A_K$ when the fields $K$ are ordered by the magnitude of their discriminants.
 Their heuristic, described above, led them to many predictions, one of which is the following conjecture.